 The Company has recently completed its investment in Tweedy, Browne (the "Tweedy, Browne Investment").
 The Tweedy, Browne Investment represents the Company's single largest investment to date, with an aggregate purchase price of approximately \$300 million.
-The addition of Tweedy, Browne significantly increases the aggregate size of AMG's revenue base and represents a significant percentage of its overall revenues.
+The addition of Tweedy, Browne significantly increases the aggregate size of AMG's revenue base and represents 36% of the Company's pro forma revenues for the first six months of 1997.
 Poor financial performance by Tweedy, Browne would have an adverse effect on the Company's results of operations and financial condition.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations".